1983–84 in English football: Diary of the season

 11 February 1984: Liverpool remain top of the First Division with a 2–1 home win over Arsenal.
 Nottingham Forest keep up the pressure with a 1–0 away win over QPR, as do West Ham with a 2–1 away win over Coventry City.
 Tottenham continue to close in on the top five with a 3–2 home win over Leicester City.
 Watford's revival continues as they climb up to 11th with a 5–3 away win over Notts County.

 12 February 1984: Bryan Robson and Norman Whiteside score twice and Frank Stapleton is also on the scoresheet as Manchester United beat Luton Town 5–0 at Kenilworth Road.
 The result means that United are now four points off the top of the table, and also deals a major blow to Luton's hopes of qualifying for the UEFA Cup just two seasons after being promoted.

 14 February 1984: Liverpool reach the final of the Football League Cup for the fourth year in a row after a 4-2 aggregate victory over Third Division Walsall.
 In the First Division, QPR remain firmly in the top five with a 2–0 home win over Norwich City.

 15 February 1984: Everton beat Aston Villa 2–0 in the League Cup semi-final first leg.

 17 February 1984: Southampton beat Blackburn Rovers 1–0 in the FA Cup fifth round at Ewood Park.

-18 February 1984: First Division West Bromwich Albion suffer a shock FA Cup exit at the hands of Third Division strugglers Plymouth Argyle, who win 1–0 in the fifth round showdown at The Hawthorns.
+18 February 1984: First Division West Bromwich Albion suffer a shock FA Cup exit at the hands of Third Division strugglers Plymouth Argyle, who win 1–0 in the fifth round match at The Hawthorns.
 West Ham's double hopes are ended when they lose 3–0 to Birmingham City at St Andrew's.
 Everton's cup adventures continue on both fronts as they beat Shrewsbury Town 3–0.
 Notts County beat Middlesbrough 1–0 at Meadow Lane.
 Sheffield Wednesday triumph 3–0 away to Oxford United.
 Watford beat Brighton 3–1 at Vicarage Road.
 In the First Division, Arsenal draw 1–1 with Aston Villa at Highbury and Stoke City win 3–2 at Coventry City.
 The top three of Liverpool, Manchester United and Nottingham Forest are all held to draws away from home.

 21 February 1984: West Ham's title hopes are hit by a 4–2 home defeat to Watford.

 22 February 1984: Despite losing 1–0 to Aston Villa in the semi-final second leg, Everton are through to the League Cup final, securing them their first cup final for seven years and the first all-Merseyside final in any of the domestic or European cup competitions.